 Collector and Hobbyist registrations are valid for as long as you own the vehicle.
 If you sell your collector or hobbyist vehicle, you can transfer the plates to another qualifying vehicle, but the cost is the same as if you applied for a subsequent Collector or Hobbyist license plates (double the regular registration fee for the vehicle type).

-Download, complete and send the Replacement or Duplicate License Plates Application form MV2118 with the following fee:
+Download, complete and send the Replacement License Plate Application form MV2118 with the following fee:

 $2 for each plate; $4 for a set of two: